 Guiding Good Choices is a family program provided in partnership with Midvale Community Building Community (CBC).
 Taught in Spanish, this program is designed to strengthen family management skills and improve communication between parents and their children.
 Parents and youth ages 11 to 14 participate in five 2-hour sessions held weekly at the Midvale CBC Community Center in the evening.
 Dinner and day care (for younger siblings) is provided.

-Insight is a substance use prevention program provided by Volunteers of America, Utah in partnership with the Salt Lake City School District.
-District students and parents participate in four 2-hour classes that teach skills for effective communication, managing feelings, creating healthy habits, and resisting negative peer pressure.
-Sessions are offered monthly during the school at Horizonte Instruction and Training Center in the evenings.
+Insight is a substance use prevention program provided in partnership with the Salt Lake City School District.
+Students and parents participate in four 2-hour classes that teach skills for effective communication, managing feelings, creating healthy habits, and resisting negative peer pressure.
 Enrollment is open to all Salt Lake City School District students in 4th through 12th grades and their parents.
-School administrators and Peer Court may also refer students to participate in this program.
+Please contact the Salt Lake City School District Student Services Department to register.

 - Phone: 801.364.0744 ext.
 122